I love this quote about prayer:

 Prayer tweaks our vulnerability.
 After all prayer is an act of dependence.
 Out of that vulnerability sometimes all you can do is cuss.
 Praying and cussing at the same time.
 I’m okay with this.
 And I believe God is too.
 God is not shocked by you.

 Christmas tweaks at our vulnerability.
 You may have already noticed that you’ve been cussing more.
-Time to start praying more.
+It is time to start praying more.

 To help you pray, here is a written prayer.
 We like these at Bravester.